 File Integrity Monitoring Features to Look For

-Next to the aforementioned basic FIM functions, the following describes the features you should be looking for when evaluating any file integrity monitoring solution.
+In addition to the basic FIM functions, the following describes the features you should be looking for when evaluating any file integrity monitoring solution.

 1. Multiple Platform Support